Witsand Solar Desalination Plant: Technology

 The WSDP is the first solar powered desalination plant in South Africa.
 Its new technology applications, allow for the elimination of storage batteries in the design.
 The technology, OSMOSUN®, was developed by the French Company Mascara Renewable Water and brought to South Africa by their local partner TWS-Turnkey Water Solutions.

 The plant's new Osmosun technology involves the use of a specialised "intelligent" membrane that is able to continue delivering reverse osmosis, even when the sun goes behind a cloud, thus reducing the amount of solar energy delivered.
 The energy delivered would increase again when the clouds moved away.

 That ability to "soften" the variability in the energy delivered, preserves the reverse osmosis membrane.
 At night, when there is no sun, the design allows the plant to switch to conventional grid-electricity and continue working all through the darkness, until the sun rises the next morning.

 Construction and cost

 The project costed R9 million (US$,000), and has been fully operational since December 20th, 2018.

 The unit cost of the purified water at this plant is between R7 to R8 (US$0.52 to US$0.60) for every 1000 liters.
-In comparison, the temporary diesel-fueled desalination plant at Strandfontein, in Cape Town, produces potable water at R35 to R40 (US$2.62 to US$3.00) for every 1,000 liters.
+In comparison, the temporary diesel-fuelled desalination plant at Strandfontein, in Cape Town, produces potable water at R35 to R40 (US$2.62 to US$3.00) for every 1,000 litres.